mitre/k8s-node-stig-baseline/README.md

 ## Check Overview

+**Kubernetes Components**

+This profile evaluates the STIG compliance of the following Kubernetes Components by evaluating their process configuration:

+1) kube-apiserver
+1) kube_controller_manager
+1) kube_scheduler
+1) kubelet
+1) kube_proxy
+1) etcd

+If these components are not in use in the target cluster or named differently, the profile has to be adapted for the target K8S distribution using an [InSpec Profile Overlay](https://blog.chef.io/understanding-inspec-profile-inheritance)

 **Normal Checks**

 These checks will follow the normal automation process and will report accurate STIG compliance PASS/FAIL.